jpaul4-cedu/CU_POLARIS_Postprocessor/README.md

 This package adds a parallel processing architecture for processing outputs from POLARIS (https://www.anl.gov/taps/polaris-transportation-system-simulation-tool).

+## Setup
+Use the environment.yml file to build a conda environment on the target system.
+This will install all necessary dependencies.

+Open the folder containing the CU_POLARIS_Postprocessor with VS Code to use directly.

 ## Examples
 Please see the jupyter notebook for example usage.
 The config object holds all the information required by the package to process a folder of POLARIS outputs.